pachun/boo/README.md

     ```

     Which I think, should change the preference "Enable tap to click" from off to on, it's not changed in the Settings app UI, nor does tap to click begin working.

+- Add dark/light mode wallpapers - ChatGPT has info about a few ways we can do this